Who can get custody?

 Even though you may have the right to file for custody, a judge may or may not give it to you.
 A judge will look at many factors to try to decide if giving you custody is in the child’s best interest.

-Can a sex offender get custody or visitation?
+Can a parent who is a registered sex offender, or who lives with one, get custody or visitation?

 When can a grandparent or great-grandparent petition for visitation?